ookadeet/SocialMedia-MentalHealth/README.md

 <img align="center" src="img/Anx and Dep2.png" height=300>

 #### ADHD
 There were four questions relating to ADHD, and the graph shows the total across all.
-Answers are normally distributed, though skew towards the more severe resoponses (anything over 10 in this case).
+Answers are normally distributed, though skew towards the more severe responses (anything over 10 in this case).

 <img align="center" src="img/ADHD2.png" height=300>

 #### Self-esteem
-While still using the five-point scale, self esteem was scored differently with a score of three meaning no impact to self-esteem, one meaning very negative impact, and 5 meaning very positive impact.
+While still using the five-point scale, self-esteem was scored differently with a score of three meaning no impact to self-esteem, one meaning very negative impact, and 5 meaning very positive impact.
 Respondents tend to skew negative here.

 <img align="center" src="img/Self Esteem2.png" height=300>